GenPsych August 2018

 GenPsych NJ Opiate Detox: Coping with Withdrawals

-For those suffering from addiction, detox is the first step towards recovery.
+For those suffering from addiction, detox is the first step toward recovery.
 Coping with the withdrawal symptoms of detox, specifically from opiates such as heroin, can be incredibly difficult on the body.
 These symptoms, if not monitored by a medical professional, can cause significant pain and, in extreme cases, be fatal.

 With the right guidance, you can break the cycle of addiction.
 The GenPsych Ambulatory Detox Program allows you to receive treatment immediately.
 Those who are struggling with addiction may want to stop using, but the fear of withdrawal gets in the way.
 Call 1-855-436-7792 or set up an appointment online for a medical assessment the same day.
 You will speak to central admissions to collect some information and arrange to pick you up in NJ.
 You will receive medication to assist you with withdrawal symptoms and be home the same evening.
 Find out more about our Ambulatory Detox Program.